 And funnily enough, given how the phrase resonates even now, that, for the Famous Five, was it.
 After six matches with an unchanged team, Barmby missed the next three (including a trip to Watford in the League Cup in which the other four scored all six of Spurs’ goals), and then Anderton, for the first but sadly far from the last time, succumbed to a groin injury.

-Ossie himself stumbled through to the beginning of November, before a 5-2 hammering at Manchester City and a 3-0 defeat at Notts County in which Dumitrescu was sent off proved too much of a test of Sugar’s patience.
-Former QPR manager Gerry Francis took over and led Spurs, for the last time yet, to a finish above north London rivals Arsenal, but also presided over a slide from mid-March that cost his team a shot at Europe, and bit by bit, it all fell apart.
+Ossie himself stumbled through to the beginning of November, before a 5-2 hammering at Manchester City and a 3-0 defeat at Notts County, in which Dumitrescu was sent off, proved too much of a test of Sugar’s patience.
+Former QPR manager Gerry Francis took over and led Spurs to a finish above north London rivals Arsenal, but also presided over a slide from mid-March that cost his team a shot at Europe.
+Bit by bit, it all fell apart.